Races and creatures in His Dark Materials: Deaths

 Deaths are only featured near the middle of The Amber Spyglass.
 Much like a dæmon, they accompany a person throughout their life, serving to gently alert the person when it is their time to go to the underworld.
 Deaths are described as human-like in appearance, yet unnaturally quiet and able to blend into the background with uncanny ease.
 However, as most people do not wish to see their death, deaths are courteous enough to hide from their humans.
 Deaths are presented as caring yet stern creatures, showing no pity for a person's dæmon which must vanish upon death.
 Deaths are present in a physical form in some worlds, much as dæmons can be seen in Lyra's.
 Deaths can disappear in a similar manner to dæmons.
 In The Amber Spyglass a dead girl says that her death "went forever".
 Lyra is confronted with her death when she and Will enter the underworld in order to contact the ghost of Lyra's dead friend Roger.

 Ghosts

 In the trilogy, all people have a ghost which lives on after they die, ghosts have vague forms resembling the person when alive.
 Unlike a dæmon which dissipates upon a person's death, the ghost is led away by their death and becomes trapped indefinitely in the Land of the Dead.
-Will and Lyra remedy this by causing all the ghosts to escape from the underworld.
-When the ghosts enter the real world, they disintegrate and become disconnected atoms reuniting with the rest of the universe.
+Will and Lyra remedy this by causing all the ghosts to escape from the Land of the Dead.
+When they escape, they disintegrate and become disconnected atoms merging with the rest of the universe.